eyovvalupe/eyovvalupe/README.md

 </p>

 - 👈 I have expertise in Full stack development.

-- 👀 I’m interested in blockchain with Python & Golang world.

 - 🌱 Passionate about development and coding.

-- 💞️ I’m looking to collaborate on Blockchain/Artificial Intelligence development.
+- 💞️ I’m looking to collaborate on Artificial Intelligence development.

 - ⭐ Everyone say that I was born for Flutter and React Native for android & iOS.